JorisPaarde/my-vegan-recipes/README.md

           - by name
 - filter by category (dropdown)
 - like a recipe (only one like per user per recipe, needs registration)
+- See which recipes i liked

 ### Recurring user:

 - See how many likes my recipies have in total.
 - See how many likes my individual recipies have.
+- See which recipes i liked
 - Log into my personal recipe book.
 - Add my own recipies
         - title